ComposableFi/composable/docs/docs/technology/ibc/solana.md

 Composable is working on implementing the Inter-Blockchain Communication (IBC) protocol on [Solana](https://solana.com/), establishing trust-minimized connections with Ethereum, Cosmos, and Polkadot.
 This accomplishment stands as a pioneering achievement, overcoming technical challenges that were previously deemed impossible.

 Due to the requirements of implementing the IBC protocol, Solana and a number of other chains like [TRON](https://tron.network/) and [NEAR](https://near.org/) were previously thought to be incompatible with IBC.
-In collaboration with the University of Lisbon, Composable developed a mechanism for making Solana and other IBC-incompatible chains capable of supporting IBC for the first time.
+In collaboration with the University of Lisbon, a solution has been developed for making Solana and other IBC-incompatible chains capable of supporting IBC for the first time.
 Initially it will be deployed on Solana, with plans for expansion to other networks in the future.

-The TL;DR of this innovation is that there will exist a guest blockchain inside of Solana deployed as a smart contract, providing all of the features needed to make Solana IBC-compatible. **Validators on the guest blockchain receive messages about transactions on Solana, using this information to create blocks on the guest blockchain that reflect these Solana transactions.**
+The TL;DR of this innovation is an AVS powered by the Solana Restaking Layer and deployed on Solana as a smart contract, providing all of the features needed to make Solana IBC-compatible. **Operators of the AVS receive messages about transactions on Solana, using this information to create blocks on the AVS that reflect these Solana transactions.**

-The guest blockchain essentially serves as a replication of Solana, but unlike Solana, it is able to interoperate along the IBC and Composable’s trust-minimized bridge, [trustless.zone](https://app.trustless.zone/).
-In this manner, the guest blockchain can be considered as a sort of Layer 2 (L2) of the Solana network.
+The [AVS for Solana IBC](../restaking/sol-ibc-avs.md) (previously referred to as the Guest Blockchain) serves as a replication of Solana, but unlike Solana, it is able to interoperate along the IBC landscape via [Mantis.app](https://games.mantis.app/).
+In this manner, the AVS for Solana IBC can be considered as a sort of Layer 2 (L2) of the Solana network.

 :::tip Solana Restaking
 Through the Solana IBC connection, **[restaking is enabled on Solana](../restaking.md) for the first time**.
 Restaking is a new and popular concept primarily established in the Ethereum community.
 In brief, restaking involves staking an asset with a blockchain’s validators along the PoS mechanism using liquid staked and receipt tokens belonging to the underlying L1.